Nottingham Playhouse: The building

 In 2014–15, Nottingham Playhouse underwent a complete environmental upgrade including insulation of the fly tower, secondary and double glazing and installing PV panels.
 The works were jointly funded by Arts Council England, Nottingham City Council, patron donations and philanthropist Sir Harry Djanogly.
 The award-winning works have been calculated to cut annual energy usage by over 35%.

-In 2019, Nottingham Playhouse was named The Stage Regional Theatre of the Year.
+In 2019, Nottingham Playhouse was named The Stage Regional Theatre of the Year. and in 2023 named UK Theatre's Most Welcoming Theatre for its access work.

 Performance history

 The new theatre's artistic direction was shared between Frank Dunlop and actor John Neville with Peter Ustinov as associate.

 The first production in the new theatre was Shakespeare's Coriolanus in a production by Tyrone Guthrie.
 This included a young Ian McKellen as Tullus Aufidius opposite Neville in the title role.

 Subsequent artistic directors were Stuart Burge, Richard Eyre, Geoffrey Reeves, Richard Digby Day, Kenneth Alan Taylor, Pip Broughton, Martin Duncan and Giles Croft.
-The Playhouse is currently under the leadership of Stephanie Sirr MBE, Chief Executive and Adam Penford, artistic director.
+The Playhouse is under the leadership of CEO Stephanie Sirr MBE, and Adam Penford, artistic director.

 Nottingham Playhouse has a strong tradition of new works for children, both in the form of original writing and more recently in the form of classic pantomimes conceived by former artistic director Kenneth Alan Taylor.